-Dr Fox is a regular presenter at the Society for Neuroscience conference where she and her research students share their work regarding the neuroprotective effects of selenium in the rat model of Parkinson’s disease.
+Dr. Fox is a regular presenter at the Society for Neuroscience conference where she and her research students share their work regarding the neuroprotective effects of selenium and curcumin in the rat model of Parkinson’s disease.
 She has also presented the LVSfN brain awareness outreach service learning and advocacy programs at the Society for Neuroscience and Council on Undergraduate Research conferences.
 Dr. Fox and the Moravian College Brain Club received the 2010 Omicron Delta Kappa Progress Award for the scholarly and outreach programs conducted through the LVSfN Chapter.
-Dr. Fox’s Brain Awareness Program on Brain Gender was also awarded the Omicron Delta Kappa Educational Program of the Year Award (most recently in 2019).
+Dr. Fox’s Brain Awareness Programs have also been awarded the Omicron Delta Kappa Educational Program of the Year Award (most recently in 2019).
 She has served on the Government and Public Affairs Committee for the Society for Neuroscience and continues to advocate for government support of scientific funding through visits to Capitol Hill for the annual SfN Hill Day.

 Halasz S., R. Stowell, and C.M.
 Fox.
 DNSP-11 is protective in the MPP+ and TaClo models of Parkinson's disease.
 In preparation.